GamesCreed

 The House of the Dead: Remake was meant to be played with motion controls instead of sticks, which is an understatement; this is a huge disappointment.

-The sense of nostalgia and The House of the Dead: Remake goes hand in hand.
+The sense of nostalgia and The House of the Dead: Remake go hand in hand.
 During the late 1990s and early 2000s, SEGA was a leading game developer, publishing several games, some of which we still cherish.
 One of SEGA’s most popular games was The House of the Dead.

 The game was released in 1996, when stories about entities from the afterlife, like Resident Evil, dominated the survival horror genre.
 Panzer Dragoon, Virtua Cop, and The House of the Dead are some of the best action games today.

 Those games were wacky, primitive, and ridiculously fun to play!
-Since I’ve played the original on PC, I was eager to see how MegaPixel Studios, a Polish studio, will improve upon it on the Switch, and I was thrilled when it was revealed.
+Since I’ve played the original on PC, I was eager to see how MegaPixel Studios, a Polish studio, would improve upon it on the Switch, and I was thrilled when it was revealed.
 Sadly, however, The House of the Dead: Remake is significantly worse.

 Surprisingly, I can recall precisely what this game was like.
 To be more specific, it’s graphics.
 However, my memories are clouded by the fact that the original was considerably plainer and duller.
 If you’re dealing with a zombie, you can shoot bits of flesh or body parts or drill right through the monster’s chest.